mattparker/lamplighthelp/v0/23-4-0_Communicating_with_invitees_of_eval_direct_campaigns.markdown

 __Communication Type__

-In this tab, choose your dates (only for the record), and the work area.
-'Type' will always be 'Email', and you can enter a 'Summary for saving'.
-This will show in the table of communications.
+In this tab, choose your dates (Only for the recor d- it will send right away), and the work area.
+'Type' will always be 'Email', and you can enter a 'Summary for saving', similar to 'Summary' in a work record.

 __Recipients__

-This will already be populated, by the type of invitees you chose when selecting the email option.
+This will already be populated, by the category of invitees you chose when selecting the email option.
 You may have multiple pages of recipients.
 You can add or remove recipients if you choose.

 __Email details__